-2. QR Codes for Taxis - The NSW Taxi Council continues to work with Service NSW on the QR Code Project.
+2. QR code for Taxis - The NSW Taxi Council continues to work with Members on the activation of QR Codes in Taxis.

 Any Taxi Service provider who has yet to register still has the chance to by sending an email to email@example.com

 3. Sanitisation Stations - It has been reported that over 58,000 vehicles have visited a sanitisation station across NSW.
 All current sanitisation station sites have been extended to end of June 2021.

 Drivers and Operators are reminded that the sanitisation stations have been set up to enable drivers to have their vehicles sanitised before or after a passenger journey as part of a Covid risk management measure towards keeping passengers and drivers safe.

 There are 12 Vehicle Sanitisation Stations in the following regional and metropolitan locations throughout NSW: Arncliffe, Albury, Alexandria, Central Coast, Dubbo, Leumeah, Newcastle, North Parramatta, Prestons, Seven Hills, Tamworth and Tweed Heads.

 The privately funded sanitisation station at Sydney Airport continues to be operated by GM Cabs.

 Renewing and Transferring a WAT Licence - The Point to Point Transport Commission has confirmed that an annual renewable Licence is non transferable from one Operator to another.
 If an Operator sells a vehicle, the new Operator simply needs to apply for a new WAT Licence with Point to Point.
 It may be possible for the Operator to request for the Plate number to remain.

 The same process is required for a WAT Licence approaching the 10 year renewal.